xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

 Figure 1 shows a very simple state machine consisting of four states.
 The dotted lines indicate 'drop-out', i.e. a path that is taken to exit the state machine.
-In the original state machine, as shown in 1.a, the content of 'x' is increment upon each transition.
+In the original state machine, as shown in figure 1.a, the content of 'x' is increment upon each transition.
 When the state machine is left in state 3, for example, three such increments must have taken place.
-In 1.b an optimized representation of the state machine is shown.
+In figure 1.b an optimized representation of the state machine is shown.
 There, value of 'x' is only determined upon exit.
 No increments happen during transitions.
 Only upon exit 'x' is assigned the predetermined value.
 The balance on computational effort is obvious.

          a)          x=x+1        x=x+1        x=x+1